Semhylmz/Blog-App-with-Flutter/README.md

 - Adding seven editor selected weekly content and favorite posts.
 With sqflite, data is saved on the device for offline access to favorite content and editörs pick.
 - Watching video on YouTube from within the App with YouTube Data API v3.
 - Sharing the downloadable link of the application.
-- Forwarding to Instagram, WhatsApp, Gmail, YouTube account.
+- Forwarding to Instagram, WhatsApp, Gmail, YouTube apps.
+- Double click like/unlike.
+- Long click sharing.

 Application video: